-Whether it was caused by the pandemic, many people packed up and moved to a new location in 2021.
+Whether it was caused by the pandemic, many people packed up and moved to a new location in 2021 and 2022.
 But did more people move to, or away, from Minnesota?

-There is no doubt that people were on the move in 2021.
+There is no doubt that people were on the move over the past two years.
 The working-from-home phenomenon along with the 'great resignation' that were both spurred by the pandemic in 2020 played major factors in motivating many citizens to find a different place to live last year.

 That's the word from the 4th Annual Migration Report by moving site, Hire A Helper.com, which found that as many as 26.4 million people in the U.S. moved to a new location in 2021.
 There just weren't moving here to Minnesota, apparently.

-Check it out: The survey found that the Land of 10,000 Lakes, despite our being noted as a great place to live (like, say, here in Rochester, which was once again ranked as one of the Best Cities in America to Live), more people moved AWAY from Minnesota than moved here.
+Check it out: The survey found that the Land of 10,000 Lakes, despite our being noted as a great place to live (like, say, down in the state's third-largest city, Rochester, which was recently ranked as one of the Best Cities in America to Live), more people moved AWAY from Minnesota than moved here.